tupui/pydata-sphinx-theme/docs/user_guide/analytics.rst

 - A URL pointing to the JavaScript analytics script that is served by your Plausible server
 - A domain that reflects where your documentation lives

-Plausible' javascript will be included in all html pages to gather metrics.
+Plausible's javascript will be included in all html pages to gather metrics.
 The dashboard with analytics results will be accessible at ``https://<plausible-url>/<my-domain>``.

 .. code:: python